 - Some wearers note a too-tight midsection and difficulty putting the shoes on

-While the mesh lining and breathable upper is nothing new, the Vibram TC5+ outsole is a notable component of the Trail Glove 4.
-Included in the shoe’s 230-gram weight are TrailProtect pads for underfoot protection and a sock-like feel with light cushioning.
+While the mesh lining and breathable upper are nothing new, the Vibram TC5+ outsole is a notable added component of the Trail Glove 4.
+Included in the shoe’s 230-gram weight are TrailProtect pads for underfoot protection, and a sock-like feel with light cushioning.

-The lugs on the soles measure 3mm, so not too knobby to wear on varying terrain, even roads.
+The lugs on the soles, measuring 3mm, are small enough that the Trail Glove 4 can be worn on varying terrain, even roads.
 And while the shoes keep with most minimalist styling aspects, reviewers who are unfamiliar with the TrailProtect pads may feel there’s too much support for a zero-drop shoe.

 Similar to other Merrell offerings, the Trail Glove 4 is also a vegan product, meaning it doesn’t use or contain any animal products.